Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 it is apparent that treatment is necessary or if that transportation is requested by any injured person.

-(b) Any driver or injured occupant of a driver's vehicle subject to the provisions of subdivision (a) shall
+(b) Any driver or injured occupant of a driver's vehicle subject to the provisions of subdivision (a)

-vehicle collided with, and to any traffic or police officer at the scene of the accident.
+of any vehicle collided with, and to any traffic or police officer at the scene of the accident.

-Santa Clarita Hit and Run Criminal Defense Attorneys and consult with you regarding
+Our team of local Santa Clarita Hit and Run Criminal Defense Attorneys and consult with you

-criminal violations.
+and all criminal violations.

-Call us for a free consultation today at 1-877-281-5010, toll free.
+Call us for a free consultation today 661-327-7833.